RezaT4795/rezat4795.github.io/docs/onboarding/PickExams.md

 4. Under the search bar, there should be a list of English exams.
 Selecting any of them will make it highlighted and a star icon will be sticked to the selected item.
 User can select any, all, or none of the exams.

 5. There should have be a "Continue" button at the bottom of the page.
 Based on the user's choices on the "Learning Goal" page, pressing the "Continue" button will navigate the user to the next page.
+This button is only available in the Onboarding process.
    #### NOTE
    If the user does not select any of the exams, pressing the "Continue" button will shows the following popup: